 La Taillede eggs are also available; (First come first served!) €3.50 for 6.

 Dinner chez Ali & Matt, Wednesday evenings

-For the summer of 2018, we will invite all guests staying with us to join us for dinner in our garden every Wednesday evening at 6pm.
+During summer months, we will invite all guests staying with us to join us for dinner in our garden every Wednesday evening at 6pm.
 We will provide a 2 course buffet with plenty of choice for vegetarians / vegans and meat cooked on the open fire.

 Wine, beer and soft drinks are included in the price.

 You will be asked the day before if you would like to come and if so, if you have any particular dietary requirements.
 It’s a perfect opportunity to meet sociably and ask us any questions about the area, and also to meet the La Taillede crew.

 The village of Corsavy is 5 minutes from the house or 15 minutes by foot.

 Just at the end of our track is the campsite ‘Le Cortsavi’, which has its own restaurant.
 In the summer months, they offer pizzas every evening, and also on a Tuesday evening they serve paella and Friday Moules-Frites (mussels and chips).
 Great for young kids as there is a playground right next to the dining terrace.

 ‘Le Creperie’ is open every day except Mondays.
 They do savoury and sweet crepes, and plenty of other other dishes, particularly for meat eaters.
 Tasty food and friendly service by Olivier & Cidalia with a nice terrace outside for taking in the views.